bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 5. When your search results load, examine the network.
 Genes you searched with are indicated with stripes, related genes added by GeneMANIA are represented in black, and colored links represent the interactions that connect the nodes (genes).
 Move nodes around by selecting them with a mouse to investigate how they are connected.

-6. Click any link (edge) connecting two nodes to highlight information about it.
-Note: Clicking on an edge between 2 nodes will display information about all interaction networks that connect  these 2 nodes.
+6. Click any link (edge) connecting two nodes to highlight information about it. **Note**: Clicking on an edge between 2 nodes will display information about all interaction networks that connect  these 2 nodes.
 It indicates the reference (publication) for these interactions.
 The colors indicate the type of interaction (co-expression, shared protein domains, co-localization, physical interactions and predicted).

-7. Locate the Networks summary tab (on the right ) and look at what data has been used to create the network and predictions.
-Note that Co-expression (purple colored lines, weight over 30%) and Shared protein domains (lightgold colored  lines, weight over 30%) influence the results the most, but Co-localization (blue colored lines), Physical interactions (salmon colored lines) and Predicted (orange) data are also included.
+7. Locate the Networks summary tab (on the right ) and look at what data has been used to create the network and predictions. **Note**that Co-expression (purple colored lines, weight over 30%) and Shared protein domains (lightgold colored  lines, weight over 30%) influence the results the most, but Co-localization (blue colored lines), Physical interactions (salmon colored lines) and Predicted (orange) data are also included.
 At the top of the Networks summary tab, try Expand “none”, then “top” and “all”  to get information about the sources of the different networks.

 8. Highlight all connections corresponding to each network by clicking the name of each network category.
 Click on  “Shared protein domains” and see which genes are connected by predicted protein protein interaction.
 You can do the same for “Co-localization” , “Co-expression”  and “Physical interactions”. **Tips**:  these observations of the number of connections make easier to understand why co-expression and shared protein domains get the higher percent weight on this network: they are helping to connect more genes than physical interactions and predicted; A higher weight means that this network helped more to find related genes.